danwilliams/terracotta/README.md

   - Templates implemented using the [Tera][] template engine
   - Static file handling
   - Ability to serve static files as protected or public
+  - Ability to supplement and override the static assets using local files in addition to a pre-compiled binary (configurable)
-  - Single-file deployment — all assets baked in
+  - Single-file deployment — all assets baked in (optional and configurable)
   - CSS foundation using the [Bulma][] CSS framework
   - Icons using [Font Awesome][]
   - Simple authentication using sessions and config-based user list